kodydeda4/swiftui-emerald/Keynote/Outline.md

 - Efficiency.
 - Organization.

-They do so by:
+They do so simply by:

-- Automatically resizing / moving windows for you.
+- Automatically resizing / moving windows for you into non-overlapping frames.
 - Empowering you with keyboard shortcuts for focusing, moving, & resizing windows.

-This means you no longer have to click and drag windows to the side over and over again.
-It just does it automatically.
+### 1.3 The problem with Tiling Window Managers

+You may be wondering "How come I haven't heard of this before?"

-They're commonly used within the Linux community, and there are actually several to choose from, each with their own nuances.
+The truth is that while Tiling Window Managers do offer more features & functionality, they're not that commonly used outside of the Linux community.
+Despite this, there are actually quite a few out there, each with their own nuances and configurations.

-A few of the most common include:

 - DWM
 - XMonad